BWIM/mobi.mapr-frontend/README.md

 This project is currently not very well documented.
 Neither the API of the backend, nor the code itself.
 I am glad, if you help improving it.
 A wiki is planned.
 For generel topics, please advise the main site of the mobi.mapr: bw-im.de/mobimapr.

+## AI
+Parts of the developement frontend are supported by agentic Coding.
+Please be aware of that.

 ## Funding
 This project is fully developed by the Baden-Württemberg Institut für nachhaltige Mobilität (BWIM).